eddy-bryan/happy-hound-hotels/README.md

 ### Deploying With Heroku

 The following steps assume that you already have an account with [Cloudinary](https://cloudinary.com/users/login) and therefore have a Cloudinary URL to use.
-If you do not, please jump to [retrieving your Cloudinary URL](#retrieving-your-cloudinary-url) for a detailled guide:
+If you do not, please jump to [retrieving your Cloudinary URL](#retrieving-your-cloudinary-url) for a detailed guide:

 1. Login or create an account with [Heroku](https://id.heroku.com/login).
 2. Create a new app by navigating to the [apps dashboard](https://dashboard.heroku.com/apps), clicking the top right dropdown menu labelled `New` and selecting `Create new app`.
 Input your chosen app name in the appropriate field, select your closest region from the dropdown menu and click `Create app`.